-Here were placed the batteries of cannons trained on the Austrian emplacements of the Lagazuoi and the Tre Sassi Fort.
+Here were placed gun batteries directed against the Austrian emplacements on the Lagazuoi and Sasso di Stria mountains and the Tre Sassi Fort.

 At Baita Bai de Dones, located at the departure of the chairlift, as well as in the Scoiattoli refuge, located at the top station of the lift facility, you will appreciate the warm hospitality of the Cortina Delicious area.

 Via del Mercato, 14

 In compliance with the GDPR, your personal data will be processed according to the principles of fairness, lawfulness, transparency, and protection of your privacy and individual rights.

 Holder of Personal Data Processing is Consorzio Delicious Cortina located at 14, via del Mercato– 32043 Cortina d'Ampezzo

 What data we collect

 In order to use some type of services sometimes you may be asked to provide some personal data, i.e. first name and email address

 Purposes of Personal Data Processing.
 Why we collect your data.

 Direct Marketing activities: we utilize your email address to deliver information on our initiatives and cultural activities.